Esta Casa es su Casa – Casa Oasis is your Home

-- Eco Adventures Historic Downtown City Tour – a guided walk through the Spanish inspired original downtown.
+- Eco Adventures Historic Downtown City Tour – a guided walk through the Spanish Old Town.
 Declared a Pueblo Magico by the government, this enforces restoration guidelines that preserve the hand-made adobe brick and hidden courtyards of that classic style.

 Oh … I neglected to mention one other – Casa Oasis’ off-street parking is a nice amenity too!

 Eco Adventures Historic Downtown Todos Santos Tour: www.tosea.net

 Written by: Steve Smith